How to Crochet The Second Row

 • Insert the hook into the 3rd chain from the hook for the second row

-• Insert the hook into the second from the last stitch from the previous row.
+• Insert the hook into the second from the last stitch of the previous row.

 For more information, check out my post on the double crochet